canalplus/rx-player/doc/architecture/files.md

 code.

 For example:
+  - generating one of the demo and starting the server to run it
   - deploying the demo or doc to github pages
-  - updating the player version...
+  - updating the player version
+  - generating the rx-player build before publishing on npm

 <a name="src"></a>